nestauk/show_homes/README.md

 make install
 ```

-`make install` may take a while and finally throw an error for AWS+Metaflow like below, but that's fine.
+`make install` may take a while and and could potentially throw an error for AWS+Metaflow like below, but that's fine.

 ```
 May throw error at megaflop Configuring Metaflow + AWSAWS + Metaflow setup failed, check .cookiecutter/state/setup-metaflow for more info